-A Contractor shall take necessary measures to prevent, reduce and control pollution and other hazards to the Marine Environment from its activities in the Area, in accordance with the Environmental Management and Monitoring Plan and the applicable Standards and Guidelines.
+A Contractor shall takeall necessary measures to [prevent, reduce and control pollution and other hazards to the Marine Environment] [protect and preserve the Marine Environment, including by preventing, reducing and controlling pollution and other hazards] from its activities in the Area, in accordance with the Environmental Management and Monitoring Plan the applicable Regional Environmental Management Plan and the applicable Standards and Guidelines.

-Restriction on Mining Discharges
+Regulation 50 Restriction on Mining Discharges

-- 1. A Contractor shall not dispose, dump or discharge into the Marine Environment any Mining Discharge, except where such disposal, dumping or discharge is permitted in accordance with: - (a) The assessment framework for Mining Discharges as set out in the Guidelines; and - (b) The Environmental Management and Monitoring Plan. - 2.
-Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is carried out for the safety of the vessel or Installation or the safety of human life, provided that all reasonable measures are taken to minimize the likelihood of Serious Harm to the Marine Environment, and such disposal, dumping or discharge shall be reported forthwith to the Authority.
+1. A Contractor shall not dispose, dump or discharge into the Marine Environment any Mining Discharge, except where such disposal, dumping or discharge is permitted in accordance with:

+(a) The assessment framework for Mining Discharges as set out in the Guidelines; and

+(b) The Environmental Management and Monitoring Plan.

+2. Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is carried out for the safety of the vessel or Installation or the safety of human life, provided that all reasonable measures are taken to minimize the likelihood of Serious Harm to the Marine Environment, and such disposal, dumping or discharge shall be reported forthwith to the Authority.
+In case of such Mining Discharge occurred, the Contractor shall take necessary measures in accordance with regulation 34(2).